numberformat/noami3/README.md

 ## Cost

-All components are easly sourced or you can buy the parts from my [ebay store](https://www.ebay.com/usr/numberf55).
+All components are easy to source see my [ebay store](https://www.ebay.com/usr/numberf55).

 ## Work in progress:

-June 24, 2020: Still working on getting the case for the MKS GEN 1.4 board.

 Notes: